Example C++ Projects For Students: Complete Guide from Beginner to Advanced

 Time Required: 6-8 hours

-Skills Required: Multi-dimensional arrays, recursion, functions, file handling (optional for saving game state), and game logic implementation
+Skills Required: Multi-dimensional arrays, recursion, functions, file handling (optional), game logic

 Code Link: Minesweeper Game